David20240718/aelf-boilerplate/README.md

 Boilerplate is an environment that is used to develop smart contracts and dApps.
 Boilerplate shares some code with AElf and internally runs an AElf node.

-## Getting Started

-You can follow the tutorials [**here**](https://aelf-boilerplate-docs.readthedocs.io/en/latest/) that will get you started with contract development on Boilerplate.
-This tutorial also will guide you through the needed dependencies.

 ## Boilerplate

 At the top level this repo contains two folders: **chain** and **web**.
 The chain folder contains code to facilitate contract development whereas the web folder contains the front end part of the dApp.